redfox-tools/bamboo-aws-assume-role/README.md

-# AWS Role Assumption plugin for Bamboo
+# AWS assume role plugin for Bamboo

 Automatically assume role and inject AWS credentials to all your tasks in given job.